Finding Opportunity in the App Market: Identifying User Pain Points

 2. Customer Journey Mapping

 Many companies don’t adequately track the customer journey which is essential to adapt to changing customer behaviors.
 During product discovery, implement a user-centric strategy to ensure your user experience is as smooth as possible.
 In turn, you will transform customers into loyal brand followers.

 A customer journey map helps to illustrate the customer experience from the user’s perspective, helping you to understand exactly how customers are interacting with your brand and highlight areas for improvement.
 Despite the type of experience you want to map, every association throughout a customer’s journey contributes to how they perceive the brand, which ultimately drives customer loyalty.
 Focus on what angers users or turns them away from the brand.
 These are the areas of the customer journey map that need to be improved.

 Both user personas and customer journey maps are useful techniques to use to understand who you are building your product for, from realizing their demographic to desires, pain points, expectations, and much more.

-It’s now time to validate all assumptions you’ve made by researching how your target audience behaves when using your product.
+It’s now time to validate all the assumptions you’ve made by researching how your target audience behaves when using your product.
 Only the end-user can genuinely identify what their pain points are.
 After you have successfully created a user persona and mapped out the customer journey, you need to validate these assumptions.
 User expectations and demands are constantly shifting, which is why a Minimum Viable Product (MVP) is an excellent strategy to improve your product iteratively.

 User Acceptance Testing (UAT)

 Most validation tests involve either an MVP, prototype, or mock-up by putting it through an alpha or beta user test.
 The user will then provide feedback during this iterative process in which problems or kinks can be ironed out early on during the development phase.
 This will give you a good understanding of user pain points directly from the source itself.